Joshua Tree fall and spring campgrounds can disappear fast

 When do Joshua Tree campgrounds open for reservations?+

 Verify the current Recreation.gov release timing for the specific Joshua Tree campground you want.
-For the best desert dates, plan as if the first release will move fast and later openings will mostly come from cancellations.
+For the strongest fall and spring dates, plan as if the first release will move fast and later openings will mostly come from cancellations.

-What should I do if Jumbo Rocks is sold out?+
+Which campground should I target if Jumbo Rocks is sold out?+

 Can Camp-Now watch Joshua Tree cancellations?+